Chart Color Schemes

 Douglas has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 39 projects likely impacting the region.
-Key initiatives include the Townsville University Hospital Expansion, TropiQ Health and Innovation Precinct, Stage One: James Cook University Residential Development Program.
-The following list details those most relevant.
+The performance of an area can be significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 38 projects likely to impact the area.
+Notable projects include the Townsville University Hospital Expansion, TropiQ - Townsville Tropical Intelligence and Health Precinct, Stage One: James Cook University Residential Development Program, and Douglas Water Treatment Plant Clarifiers Upgrade.
+The following list details those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.